When Skills & Training Are Cut: How to Protect Capability — and Still Win Tenders

 - Efficiency: lower attrition → fewer vacancies → less agency → more continuity.

-- Prevention: better skills → fewer incidents/admissions → less system cost.
+- Prevention: better skills → fewer incidents/admissions → lower system cost and safer care.

-- Assurance: governance cycles → safer practice → fewer compliance actions.
+- Assurance: governance cycles → earlier risk detection → fewer compliance actions and complaints.

 🧰 Templates & Tools You Can Deploy This Week